aramwram/nodebb-plugin-iframe-resizable/README.md

 - Follow further instructions from [here](https://www.npmjs.com/package/iframe-resizer#getting-started).

 ## Versioning
-It'ssupposed that versions of nodebb-plugin-iframe-resizable are mapped exactly to the versions of iframe-resizer package starting from [v.4.2.11](https://www.npmjs.com/package/iframe-resizer/v/4.2.11) so taht it will always be easy to find a proper version of nodebb-plugin-iframe-resizable for a given version of iframe-resizer package.
+It's supposed that versions of nodebb-plugin-iframe-resizable are mapped exactly to the versions of iframe-resizer package starting from [v.4.2.11](https://www.npmjs.com/package/iframe-resizer/v/4.2.11) so taht it will always be easy to find a proper version of nodebb-plugin-iframe-resizable for a given version of iframe-resizer package.